Colalolly/Colalolly/README.md

 - 🔭 I’m currently working with
   - Java

-- :zap: Fun Fact: Fans of Manchester United.
+- :zap: Fun Fact: Fan of Manchester United.

 - :racehorse: I'm on the path of new life.